SimonJackson24/AMSLPR/docs/production_features_summary.md

 ## Conclusion

-The AMSLPR system has been enhanced with a comprehensive set of production-ready features, making it suitable for deployment in real-world environments.
+The VisiGate system has been enhanced with a comprehensive set of production-ready features, making it suitable for deployment in real-world environments.
 These features ensure security, reliability, performance, and maintainability, providing a solid foundation for license plate recognition and parking management applications.